catalyst-cooperative/open-energy-data-for-all/profiles/learner-profiles.md

 #### Background knowledge and skills:

-    Has energy domain knowledge and experience working with commercial models Has used Python and Pandas to write some simple data-processing scripts
+* Has energy domain knowledge and experience working with commercial models
+* Has used Python and Pandas to write some simple data-processing scripts

 #### Goals:

-    Work with openly licensed data instead of commercially provided and licensed data
+* Work with openly licensed data instead of commercially provided and licensed data
+* Move from working with a small data sample to a large US-wide dataset